Constructions of torsion-free countable, amenable, weakly mixing groups: The second approach to WM groups

-Further we need the following result, which is interesting by its own right.
-To the reader not familiar with the notion of variety of groups, we suggest, instead of arbitrary variety, to think on the variety of abelian groups, replacing in the statement and the proof the notation of verbal subgroup $\V(G)$ by the notation of derived subgroup $G'$ (only this special case will be used later).
+We also need the following result, of independent interest.
+To the reader not familiar with the notion of variety of groups, we suggest, instead of an arbitrary variety, to think of the variety of abelian groups, replacing in the statement and the proof the notation $\V(G)$, for a verbal subgroup, by the notation $G'$, for a derived subgroup.
+Only this special case will be used later.

-Recall that if we have a set of words in a countable group alphabet, then the corresponding variety is the class of all groups which have these words $w$ as left-hand sides of the identical relations $w=1$ (or laws).
-A proper variety is a variety which is not equal to the class of all groups.
-If $\V$ is a variety and $G$ is a group, $\V(G)$ means the subgroup of $G$ generated by all values of the words from the corresponding set in $G$ ($\V(G)$ is called a {\it verbal subgroup} of $G$).
-Note that $\V(G)$ is normal and moreover fully characteristic in $G$ and $G/\V(G)\in \V$.
+Recall that, if we have a set of words in a countable group alphabet, the corresponding \emph{variety} is the class of all groups which have these words $w$ as left-hand sides of identical relations $w=1$ (or laws).
+A variety is \emph{proper} if it is not equal to the class of all groups.
+Let $\V$ be a variety and $G$ a group; the \emph{verbal subgroup} $\V(G)$ is the subgroup of $G$ generated by all values of the words when their letters are replaced by elements of $G$.
+Note that $\V(G)$ is normal, indeed fully characteristic in $G$, and that $G/\V(G) \in \V$; moreover, $G$ is in $\V$ if and only if $\V(G) = \{1\}$.
+Let $K$ be a normal subgroup of $G$; then $\V(G/K) = \V(G)K/K$.
+If $\V$ is a variety, there is a variety $\V^2$ defined by the equality $\V^2(G) = \V(\V(G))$ for every group $G$.